beatrixcendana/learnathon-database-MongoDB/README.md

 # learnathon-demo

+### Learn about MongoDB Atlas and how it relates to serverless application on mobile.

 #### Example cURL commands:
 Create a new book:
 `curl -X POST -H "Content-Type: application/json" -d '{"author": "Tristan", "title": "Learnathon", "isbn": "978-3-16-148410-0" }' http://localhost:8000/book/`